nbari/DALMP/docs/database/CacheFlush.rst

     CacheFlush(sql or group, $key=null)

-:sql or group: the query to flush or the group name :$key: the custom key assigned to the query.
+:sql or group: The query to flush or the group name :$key: The custom key assigned to the query.

 To flush / empty all the cache just call the CacheFlush with no parameteres,